moble/PostNewtonian/README.md

 pip install ipython[notebook]
 ```

-(For tcsh users, the brackets in the last command will need to be
+For tcsh users, the brackets in the last command will need to be
-escaped with backslashes.)
+escaped with backslashes.
+If these fail, complaining about
+permissions, simply add `--user` to each command.